 • What was the longest outage in the past six months?

-If a landlord can’t answer those questions specifically, the property isn’t ready for remote work.
+If a landlord can’t answer specifically, the property isn’t ready for remote work.

-For professionals who need consistent infrastructure and walkable access to coworking spaces, coffee shops, and restaurants, San Juan’s established neighborhoods set the standard.
-The metropolitan area concentrates the highest density of redundant fiber-optic lines on the island, making it the most technically reliable location for high-bandwidth video conferencing.
+For professionals who need consistent infrastructure and walkable access to coworking spaces, San Juan’s established neighborhoods set the standard.
+The metropolitan area concentrates the highest density of redundant fiber lines on the island, making it the most technically reliable location for high-bandwidth video calls.

 Condado Excellent (fiber) High Beach (calm water) $1,500–$2,500